 Currently, the length of term for a Board Member is two years, which is renewable for additional terms at the request of the Chair.
 Terms are renewed at our Annual General Meeting.

 - First and foremost a passion for supporting people and families in the community who are grieving

 - Strategic planning – Knowledge of business operations and procedures, demonstrable strategic thinking abilities, ability to problem-solve, organizational and leadership skills.

 - Knowledge of the current political landscape and experience with advocacy

 - Experience with risk management assessment, policies and practices

 THE IMPACT OF YOUR INVOLVEMENT:

-Every year, at Bereaved Families of Ontario – Midwestern Region, we help more than 1,000 people who are grieving the death of a loved one through our peer grief programs, one-on-one support matches and memorial events.
+Every year, at Bereaved Families of Ontario – Midwestern Region, we help more than 1,000 people who are grieving the death of a loved one through our peer grief programs, education and outreach initiatives and memorial events.
 Our programs support families and individuals who are experiencing one of the most profoundly difficult times in their lives.
-Our organization is not about death and dying, it’s about hope and healing.
+Our organization is not about death and dying, it is about hope and healing.
 With your involvement, you are helping the healing begin.

 HOW TO APPLY:

-If you are interested in applying to be become a Board member, please fill out an application form and email it to email@example.com.
+If you are interested in applying to be become a Board member, please fill out an application form.
 Your application will be reviewed by the Board Chair and our selection committee.
 Only suitable candidates will be contacted for an interview.